InspiringGroup-Lab/CoGNN/README.md

 > *Cautions*:
 > - Evaluating these artifacts requires an x86_64 Linux Server (at least 128GB RAM, 512GB spare disk) equipped with NVIDIA GPU (at least 16GB Memory).
 > - We pack our artifacts in a Docker image.
 The compressed size is around 4~6GB.
 We provide instructions for setting up CUDA support for your Docker.
-> - Running a smallest test of our artifacts needs around 1 minute, but fully running all the experiments in our paper might take 3 days or more.
+> - Running a smallest test of our artifacts needs around 1 minute, but fully running all the experiments in our paper might take 3 days or more (measured using NVIDIA A100).
 > - Please make sure of these details before deciding to read ahead.

 This document is dedicated to the Artifact Evaluation Committee (AEC) of our paper *CoGNN: Towards Secure and Efficient Collaborative Graph Learning*.
 It provides some necessary background information about the paper and contains step-by-step instructions for setting up the artifacts and running the vital experiments in our paper.
 Here is the table of contents: